AndieWill510/tinydoor/README.md

 *Tiny Doors and Pillow Forts: You Have Another Option* is a guide for Autistic/ADHD people staying alive without being reduced to mere survival.

-Its hidden engine is suicide prevention, but it does not begin with crisis language.
+Its hidden engine is suicide harm reduction, to which we make no guarantees/warranties whatsoever but rather postulate happier lives are more stayable, but it does not begin with crisis language.
 It begins with mercy.
 It begins with the reader who has been called difficult, lazy, too sensitive, dramatic, noncompliant, broken, or impossible when the real problem was often the room, the system, the demand, the noise, the shame, or the lack of support.

 The book is written for Autistic and ADHD people, also known as Neurodivergent people or as we'll say "us" (or "we"), and anyone in our modern times carrying too much executive-function load.
 It is also for the people who love them and need a better way to understand what helps; and what doesn't.
 The chapters or "Options" are short on purpose.
 They are meant to fit in one private pause: a bathroom, a parked car, a bed after shutdown, the edge of a party, the few minutes before a meeting, or the moment before despair starts sounding persuasive.